AndHell/Andhell.Crypto.Book/Book.md

 RSA was designed by Riverst, Shamir and Adelman, in 1977 while they were trying to prove that the concepts for the [Diffie-Hellmann Key Exchange](#diffie-hellmann-key-exchange) are wrong.
 Instead of doing so, they came up with RSA.

 ### Prime factorization
 RSA is based on the hardness of integer factorization.
-Given a number `N` with `N = p*q` where `p` and `q` are prime, there is no "fast" algorithm to find `p` and `q`.
+Given a number `N` with `N = p*q` where `p` and `q` are prime, there is no *fast* algorithm to find `p` and `q`.
-While this is possible to do for small primes, tthere is no efficient algorithm to deal with really large numbers ( >= 1024 bit).
+While this is possible to do for small primes, there is no efficient algorithm to deal with really large numbers ( >= 1024 bit).

 The best know algorithm to find the factors is the *general number field sieve ([GNFS](https://www.math.vt.edu/people/brown/doc/briggs_gnfs_thesis.pdf))*.
 As a result of this algorithm, ≥ 4096 bit keys are needed to archive the desired 128 bit of security.
-Currently key sizes of 2048 (90 bits of security) or even 4096 are suggested.
+Currently key sizes of 2048 (90 bits of security) or 4096 are suggested.

 ### Key generation
 To generate a RSA key pair five steps are needed.